If you are applying for the full-time course or from outside the UK/EU, click apply now.

 In your first year you will realign your understanding of social media as a professional business tool.
 You will learn how to get the most out of existing social media platforms and begin to create content using the latest visual and storytelling tools.
 You’ll also begin to look at online audience behaviour and use data to analyse and manage those audiences, engaging in academic arguments about the role of social media and digital communities.
 To support your social media skills you’ll also learn essential journalism techniques like how to identify a story and a clear angle, enhancing your ability to communicate through social media.
 You’ll also learn media law to ensure you are legally safe to publish social media content, and you’ll learn the basic public relations principles of protecting and building a brand.

 In the second year you’ll continue to develop your content creation skills, learning short-form video production, and data analysis and visualisation.
 You’ll also be learning to develop social media and PR strategies for businesses and putting learning into practice on an industry placement.
-This culminates in the final year when you’ll work on a social media media project developing a strategy, producing content and managing audiences for a specific client.
+This culminates in the final year when you’ll work on a social media management project developing a strategy, producing content and managing audiences for a specific client.
 Meanwhile, you’ll consolidate your PR skills, master online community management theory and practice, and experiment with the latest digital content creation tools from 360 video to AI, to enhance your third year social media project.

 Social media is becoming an integral part of daily life.
 This module gives a broad introduction to a fast-changing field, placing particular emphasis on building practical skills needed to create, maintain and sustain a social media reputation (‘Brand of Me’).
 It will also look at the challenges presented to ‘traditional’ media practice by networked digital communications and encourage you to critically examine the ever-changing boundaries between public and personal.